 Agent Mason straightened up, tilted his head sideways, and looked quizzically at Agent Hanko.

 “Get me what you have on these two.
-Call Ms. Galanis and Mrs. Bisha Monday morning and invite them here for an interview.
+Call Ms. Galanis and Mrs. Bisha and invite them here for an interview.
 Use the usual threat that we’ll issue a warrant if they don’t cooperate.
 Also, send someone to Merrick’s apartment to speak with Millicent Grainger.”

 Mac’s Request

-Monday morning, at the Merrick Law Firm, the receptionist called Veronica.
+Monday noon, at the Merrick Law Firm, the receptionist called Veronica.

 “Ronnie, this is Julia.
 A drone just delivered an envelope for you.
 It’s from your brother Mac.”